mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Known Issues
  - The slash command autocomplete options cover the input box on some reply threads on the right-hand side.
- - Sometimes an "Unable to get role" error appears when changing a channel member role in **System Console > User Management > Channel**.
+ - Sometimes an "Unable to get role" error appears when changing a channel member role in **System Console > User Management > Channels**.
  - **Cloud > "Tips & Next Steps"** should not show an "Explore channels" section for guest users.
  - System Roles shows **License** and **Environment** as possible permissions, but they are always hidden in Cloud.